-5 Versatile Office Desks for the Flexible Workplace
+5 Versatile office desks for the flexible workplace

+The type of desk chosen for an office may not seem like an important decision, but desks can be an integral part of a company’s work atmosphere.
 The desk has always been one of the most pivotal pieces of furniture in the traditional office setting.
-Today, it's still one of the most important things in your workplace.
+Today, it’s still one of the most important things in your workplace.
 However, the notion of what a desk actually is is quickly changing, as many adapt to the new flexible workplace design.

 Depending on your workers’ unique needs and desires, what you choose for your office can either improve or impede your employees’ productivity.